MicrosoftDocs/cpp-docs/docs/ide/get-started-linux-cmake.md

 ![Launch configuration drop-down with X64-Debug and Linux-Debug options](media/cmake-bullet3-linux-configuration-item.png)

-Since this is the first time you are connecting to a Linux system, the **Connect to Remote System** dialog will appear.
+If this is the first time you are connecting to a Linux system, the **Connect to Remote System** dialog will appear.

 ![Visual Studio Connect to Remote System dialog](media/cmake-bullet3-connection-manager.png)

+If you have already added a remote connection you can open this window by navigating to **Tools > Options > Cross Platform > Connection Manager**.

 3. Provide the connection information to your Linux machine and click **Connect**.
 Visual Studio adds that machine as to CMakeSettings.json as your default for **Linux-Debug**.
 It will also pull down the headers from your remote machine so that you get IntelliSense specific to that machine when you use it.
 Now Visual Studio will send your files to the remote machine, then generate the CMake cache there, and when that is done Visual Studio will be configured for using the same source base with that remote Linux machine.
 These steps may take some time depending on the speed of your network and power of your remote machine.
 You will know this is complete when the message "Target info extraction done" appears in the CMake output window.